How property managers can optimize building efficiency with big data

 Megan Wild | 5 min. read

 Property managers know that when you save energy, you save money and improve your profit margins.
 Many do their best to track energy usage and employ energy-saving measures.
-However, tracking and reducing energy consumption is no simple task.
+However, tracking and reducing energy consumption is no simple task, especially when you consider that the average building wastes about a third of the energy it consumes.

 Adding Context to Big Data